idaholab/virtual_test_bed/doc/content/microreactors/gcmr/BOP_results.md

       id=startup_T
       caption= Startup transient - temperatures in the two loops

-The extracted powers are shown in [startup_power]: As expected, they increase in the core and in the heat exchanger from zero to the operating value of 15 MWth.
+The extracted powers are shown in [startup_power]: As expected, they increase in the core and in the heat exchanger go from zero to the operating value of 15 MWth.
 At the same time, the power extracted by the generator increases from zero to 2 MWe.

 !media media/gcmr/balance_of_plant/results_startup/startup_power.png
       style=display: block;margin-left:auto;margin-right:auto;width:50%;